3 Legal Reasons for Divorce

 If your spouse cheated on you, you may be able to file for divorce on grounds of adultery.
 When two parties enter into a marriage together, they are agreeing that they won’t have intimate relationships outside their marriage unless both parties are in agreement.
 It’s important to note here that adultery is reserved for sexual relationships and can’t be used if your spouse was having an emotional affair or just going on dates.

 You also have to be able to prove that your spouse engaged in sexual relations with the other person, which can be difficult if your spouse isn’t willing to cooperate.
 The easiest way to provide this documentation is to have your spouse sign an affidavit admitting to the infidelity, but this isn’t something most people want to do.
 It may be possible to provide other evidence, but it’s much more difficult to prove in this manner.
-A lawyer can provide guidance on what you need to show that adultery occurred.
+A lawyer can provide legal guidance through divorces in Saskatoon on what you need to show that adultery occurred.
 It’s important to also keep in mind that if you agreed to the outside sexual relationship, this doesn’t count as grounds for divorce.

 Physical Separation for at Least 1 Year

 The last legal reason for divorce in Saskatchewan is if you and your spouse have lived separate and apart for at least one year.
 This is the most common of the grounds for divorce because it’s the easiest to show and doesn’t require anyone to take the blame for the divorce or be named as the “bad guy.”
 However, the prospect of having to maintain two households — and navigate childcare and responsibilities — for one year before even being able to file for divorce can be daunting.